 Events for Therapists

 Make a Donation to Help us serve more families

 Many families across our city cannot afford transportation to counseling or believe they can afford even the smallest payment.
 With your donation, we can invite them in and say, ‘your counseling is covered, paid in full.’
 Donations change people lives, please donate today.

-The board of directors, staff and volunteers of Houston Galveston Institute, dba, HGI Counseling Center are please to announce the Champion of Change honoree for the 2015 Chocolate, Champagne & Charity fundraising event, is Dr. Elizabeth McIngvale-Cegelski, daughter of Jim and Linda McIngvale.
+The board of directors, staff & volunteers of Houston Galveston Institute, dba, HGI Counseling Center are pleased to announce the Champion of Change honoree for the 2015 Chocolate, Champagne & Charity fundraising event, is Dr. Elizabeth McIngvale-Cegelski, daughter of Jim & Linda McIngvale.